couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

         [PYCBC-236](http://couchbase.com/issues/browse/PYCBC-236)

-* Rename `conncache` parameter to `config_cache`
+* Rename `conncache` parameter to `config_cache`.

     This renames the constructor parameter for the _Configuration Cache_ feature.
-    The older name is still accepted but should be considered deprecated.
+    The older name is still accepted but is deprecated.

     *issues*: [PYCBC-221](http://couchbase.com/issues/browse/PYCBC-221)